 Ph.
 D. Qualifying Examination

-After successful completion of the Qualifying Examination and in consultation with the Director of the Graduate Program, a Dissertation Committee of four faculty members, three from the Department, one from outside, is formed.
-The Committee will assist the candidate in preparing the prospectus.
+After successful completion of the Qualifying Examination, the Dissertation Committee will assist the candidate in preparing the prospectus.

-Three months after the Ph.D.
-Qualifying examination, the candidate must submit an advanced draft of the prospectus to the members of the Dissertation Committee.
-The prospectus should be 10-12 pages and should describe the dissertation project, including primary materials to be investigated, the approach to be taken, the relation of this project to existing scholarly-critical work in the field, and a comprehensive bibliography of relevant scholarship and primary materials.
+No later than three months after the Ph.D.
+Qualifying Examination, the candidate must submit an advanced draft of the prospectus to the members of the Committee.
+The prospectus should be 10-12 pages and should describe the dissertation project, including primary materials, the methodological approach, the relation of the proposed project to existing scholarly-critical work in the field, and a comprehensive bibliography of relevant scholarship and primary materials.
 The language of the prospectus is the same as the language chosen by the candidate for her/his dissertation.

 The committee will either approve the prospectus and allow the student to continue on toward the dissertation prospectus defense or inform the student of areas that need further preparation and set the conditions necessary to assure that the student completes the additional required preparation.